Guide for bereaved family members

 When will I know the cause of death?

-The cause of death is recorded on the death certificate issued by a doctor or pathologist (if a post mortem has taken place).
+The cause of death is recorded on the death certificate issued by a doctor or pathologist.

 Your funeral director can advise you how death certificates are issued to nearest relatives in your local area.

-If there has been a post mortem examination and further tests are being carried out, the cause of death recorded on the death certificate may need to be changed once the test results are available.
+If there has been a post mortem examination and further tests are being carried out, the cause of death recorded on the death certificate may change once the test results are available.
 We will let you know if this happens and a new death certificate will be provided.

 When will I get information about the investigation?

 We will keep in touch with you during your relative's death investigation.
-We may ask to meet with you to provide you with information and updates about the investigation.
+We may offer to meet with you to provide you with information and updates about the investigation.
 We will ask you for your views before we make certain decisions.
+The Family Liaison Charter is our commitment to how we will communicate with bereaved families.

 Help and support for family members